-- The different sources of information (outputs from AROME model, social network testimonies, weather data) on the snowand-rain event lead to the following scenario.
-It can be considered with little uncertainty that the snow depth in the area was between 30 cm and 35 cm, on cold ground.
-Since the Irstea building was located right next to the 30 cm curve (see Figure 4), 30 cm is considered the best estimate, but there is uncertainty around this estimate. - The snow had a density of about 250 kg.m-3 before the rain event, based on the fact that most of the Facebook testimonies reported a heavy snow type, which is typical of a Mediterranean area.
-As indicated above, the snowfall has been followed by 50 to 60 mm of rainfall.
+The different sources of information (outputs from the AROME model, social network testimonies, weather data) on the snow and rain event lead to the following scenario.
+It can be considered with little uncertainty that the snow depth in the area was between 30 and 35 cm, on cold ground.
+Since the Irstea building was located right next to the 30 cm curve (see Fig. 4), 30 cm is considered the best estimate, but there is uncertainty around this estimate.

+The snow had a density of about $250 \text{ kg m}^{-3}$ before the rain event, based on the fact that most of the Facebook testimonies reported a heavy snow type, which is typical of a Mediterranean area.
+As indicated above, the snowfall was followed by 50 to 60 mm of rainfall.
 Colbeck (1977) indicates that rain can contribute up to 50% of the roof load for flat roofs with 10 m parallel flow to gutters, which corresponds closely to the specifications of the Irstea Cévennes building.
-Figure S5 in the SM shows the roof drainage system of the Irstea Cévennes building.
-The roof had a slight slope of 1 % on each side of a peak line oriented north-south, which allows rainwater to flow towards the east or west of the building and drain through 20 cm high - 145 outlets located at the base of the low walls on the roof edges.
-There were four outlets at the ends of the northern and southern edges, one in the middle of the western edge, and two at the quarter and three-quarter points of the eastern edge, as indicated by the red arrows in Figure 6a.
+Figure S5 shows the roof drainage system of the Irstea Cévennes building.
+The roof had a slight slope of 1 % on each side of a peak line oriented north-south, which allows rainwater to flow towards the east or west of the building and drain through 20 cm high outlets located at the base of the low walls on the roof edges.
+There were four outlets at the ends of the northern and southern edges, one in the middle of the western edge and two at the quarter and threequarter points of the eastern edge, as indicated by the red arrows in Fig. 6a.
 In our case, it is likely that this drainage system was inefficient due to the combination of both (i) a small roof slope and (ii) large distances between the outlets (13 m in the north-south direction and 40 m in the east-west direction).
-Colbeck (1977) indicates that "Snow covered roof [...] would certainly collapse if a rainstorm were of sufficient - 150 duration to allow complete wetting of the unsaturated layer and full development of the saturated layer".
-Here, 18 hours of continuous rainfall with an average intensity of around 3 mm/h certainly contributed to the saturation of the snow layer.
-As the s corre we are not able to assess the quantity of water that could reach the outlets at the time of the collapse (which also depends on the structure deformation due to the snow load, as discussed below), it is assumed in the present analysis that the total load corresponds to the addition of the snow load and the rain load.
-We also assume that the initial snow load (before the rain) on the roof is assumed to be equal to the snow load on the ground for several reasons.
-Firstly, the roof slope was low and there was a small wall around the edges of the roof.
+Colbeck (1977) indicates that "Snow covered roof ... would certainly collapse if a rainstorm were of sufficient duration to allow complete wetting of the unsaturated layer and full development of the saturated layer".
+Here, 18 h of continuous rainfall with an average intensity of around $3 \text{ mm h}^{-1}$ certainly contributed to the saturation of the snow layer.
+As we are not able to assess the quantity of water that could reach the outlets at the time of the collapse (which also depends on the structure deformation due to the snow load, as discussed below), it is assumed in the present analysis that the total load corresponds to the addition of the snow load and the rain load.
+We also assume that the initial snow load (before the rain) on the roof is equal to the snow load on the ground for several reasons.
+Firstly, the roof slope was low, and there was a small wall around the edges of the roof.
 Secondly, the wind was not significant enough to modify the snow distribution on the roof.
 Finally, the observed temperatures suggest that there was no snowmelt during the snowfall event.